renzoar/RDFExplorer/README.md

 # RDFExplorer
-RDFExplorer is an simple and easy visual interface to explore RDF data.
+RDFExplorer is a simple and easy visual interface to explore RDF data.